 We invite you to join us on a journey—a journey long delayed for reasons rooted in painful truths: the flaws of humanity, the comfort of silence, and the ease of looking away.
 But that time has passed.
 Now, we are determined to confront the wrongs of the past, to shed light on the stories of the 13 Black families who settled in Sykesville.
 They built our town, grew with it, endured unimaginable challenges made even harder because they were Black.

 This will be a journey of beauty and truth, one that unfolds piece by piece.
-Each week (or close enough), we’ll add to this page, sharing more about these untold stories—stories that began in chains.
+We’ll continue to add to this page, sharing more about these untold stories—stories that began in chains.
 Chains that, though invisible today, persist in systemic injustice: unfair treatment, discrimination, police brutality, and more.

 As a community, we have much work to do to break these chains.
 But every journey starts with a first step.
 Let ours begin here, with the stories of the Sykesville 13.